EditorNodesPricingBlog

 Blunt described herself as "a bit terrified" of using AI for the scene.
 Director Steven Spielberg's position on the technology had already shaped the production's approach.

 "There is no substitute for the soul," Spielberg said.
-He has consistently drawn the same boundary on both sides of the tool question: AI may serve as a practical instrument in production, but cannot be the final word on a creative decision.
+He has consistently held the same position on both sides of the tool question.
+AI may serve as a practical instrument in production, but cannot be the final word on a creative decision.
 "Use AI as a tool, but do not use AI as the final word on anything creative," he told Michelle Obama's podcast on May 27.

 Steven Spielberg at the Berlin International Film Festival in 2023